-The white grape comes from Hungary, Synonyms are Budai Goher, Fehérszölö, Hosszunyelu, Jufarco, Juhfarku, Lamb Tail, Mohacsi, Mustafer, Sárfehér and Tailors.
-The name derives from the elongated cylinder shape of the grapes.
-The descent is still unclear because three DNA analysis have yielded three different DNA profiles.
-It may, despite seemingly suggestive synonyms or morphological Similarities do not match the varieties Csomorika (Lamb's tail), Hosszunyelü.
+The white grape variety comes from Hungary, Synonyms are Budai Goher, Fehérszölö, Hosszunyelü, Jufarco, Juhfarku, lamb tail, Mohacsi, Mustafer, Sárfehér and Schweifler.
+The name is derived from the elongated cylindrical shape of the grapes.
+The lineage is still unclear because of three DNA analysis have resulted in three different DNA profiles.
+Despite apparently suggesting synonyms or morphological No similarities with the varieties Csomorika (Lamb's tail), Hosszunyelü.
 Mustoasă de Măderat (Mustafer) or Sárfehér be confused.
-The medium-maturing, high-yielding vine is prone to Botrytis and wrong mildew and sensitive to wintry frost, It produces acidic, rustic white wines.
-The variety was in Hungary and also in the Burgenland (Austria) in the 19th century before the phylloxera widely used.
-Today she is mostly in the field Somló north of Lake Balaton ( Balaton ) and often with Furmint and Olaszrizling ( Riesling ) blended.
+The medium-ripening, productive vine is susceptible to Botrytis and wrong mildew and sensitive to wintry frost, It produces acidic, rustic white wines.
+The variety was in Hungary and also in Burgenland (Austria) in the 19th century before the phylloxera widespread.
+Today she is mainly in the field Somló north of Lake Balaton ( Balaton ) grown and often with Furmint and Olaszrizling ( Riesling ) blended.
 In 2010, 186 hectares of vineyards were recorded in Hungary (Kym Anderson ).

 Source : Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

 Images : Ursula Brühl, Julius Kühn-Institut (JKI), Federal Research Center for Cultivated Plants,